nf-core/coproid/docs/output.md

 ## pmdtools

 This directory contains the alignment `.bam` files for aligned and aligned **ancient DNA** sequences to each target genome, according to [PMDTools](https://github.com/pontussk/PMDtools).

+## pipeline_info

+This directory contains all the informations about the pipeline run.

+### execution_report.html

+Interactive report showing resources used in the execution of the pipeline

+### execution_timeline.html

+Timeline of pipeline execution

+### execution_trace.txt

+Log of pipeline execution

+### pipeline_dag.svg

+Pipeline workflow overview

+### pipeline_report.html

+nf-core log of pipeline metadata and execution

+### pipeline_report.txt

+Same as above, in text format

+### results_description.html

+The content of this page

+### software_versions.csv

+List of softwares and their versions.